simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 Reviewing the data we have so far, a line of questions seems striking: Has the virus hit locales the hardest which have lower than average sunshine?
 Geriatric patients who *survive*, do they leave the house more, etc?
 I now suspect that total sunshine hours correlate somewhat to the *lethality* of outcomes in different areas.

 Note that I have no claims to make about *transmission,* or advice beyond vitamin D supplementation.
 My level of certainty is low.
-I do think this information is optimistic, because the timing for many countries—facing this pandemic in March and April instead of January and Februrary—may make this easier to bear.
+I do think this information is optimistic, because the timing for many countries—facing this pandemic in March and April instead of January and February—might make this easier to bear.

 North(?)
 Italy has a large crisis so far, and some people making graphs are saying we (the US or European countries) are so-many days behind Italy.
 What is odd to me are the countries doing much better which had their outbreaks several days before Italy, like Malaysia, Thailand, and Vietnam.